Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general affordability of obtaining a Gaming/Casino Dealer License:
+The following table categorizes states by the typical cost tier for obtaining a Gaming/Casino Dealer License:

 TierEstimated RangeStates